GED in Virgin Islands

 Passing the GED exam is challenging, with high passing standards that even some 40% of high school graduates would not pass on the first try.
 However, with proper preparation through online classes, practice tests, and a supportive network, adult learners can develop the necessary skills to successfully pass the GED exam.

-GED Requirements in Virgin Islands
+GED Requirements Virgin Islands

 To be eligible to take the GED test in Virgin Islands, you must meet the following requirements: